hannesdelbeke/unity-27-slice-shader/README.md

 #### original source:
-  this was forked from https://github.com/Shahzod114/unity-27-slice-shader which is down, and appeards replaced with https://github.com/specoolar/Unity-Shaders
+  this was forked from https://github.com/Shahzod114/unity-27-slice-shader which is down, and appears replaced with https://github.com/specoolar/Unity-Shaders